rerun1/cryptoSquare/README.md

-#### New Project
+#### CryptoSquare
-#### _**by Suzi Rubino — **_
+#### _**by Suzi Rubino — September 3, 2019**_
 <br>

 ## Description

+Behavior — Plain English	Input	Output
+1. program accepts user sentence and changes all characters to lowercase, removing punctuation:	Wait!
+Don’t stop the feeling! > wait dont stop the feeling
+2. Program converts sentence to an array, removing white space:	wait dont stop the feeling	> waitdontstopthefeeling
+3. Program creates an array out of this string:	waitdontstopthefeeling >	[“w”, ”a”, “i”, “t”, “d”, “o”, “n”, “t”, “s”, ”t”, “o”, “p”, “t”, “h”, “e”, “f”, “e”, “e”, “l”, “i”, “n”, “g”]
+4. Program finds the square root of number of items in array (e.g. is step 2 example) and rounds up to the nearest full integer:	22  > 	5
+5. The program takes the first character in the stripped lower case array created in step 3, pushes it to a new array, then proceeds past however many characters are in the square root (rounded up) and pushes that character into a new array until all the characters are reordered.
+The new array reordered represents step 4's number as the number of columns from top to bottom and the number of rows:	[“w”, ”a”, “i”, “t”, “d”, “o”, “n”, “t”, “s”, ”t”, “o”, “p”, “t”, “h”, “e”, “f”, “e”, “e”, “l”, “i”, “n”, “g”]	> ["w", "o", "o", "f", "n", "a", "n", "p", "e", "g", "i", "t", "t", "e", "t", "s", "h", "l", "d", "t", "e", "i"]
+6. The program joins the output array from step 5 to create a string:	["w", "o", "o", "f", "n", "a", "n", "p", "e", "g", "i", "t", "t", "e", "t", "s", "h", "l", "d", "t", "e", "i"] > woofapneaattestshldtei
+7. The program inserts a white space every five characters:	woofapneaattestshldtei	> woof apnea attest shldt ei

 <br>

 ## Objectives
-- [] JavaScript business logic and user interface logic are separate.
+- [x] JavaScript business logic and user interface logic are separate.
-- [] Variable names are descriptive and use lower camel case (e.g. myVariableExample).
+- [x] Variable names are descriptive and use lower camel case (e.g. myVariableExample).
-- [] Code is clean, well-refactored, and easy-to-read.
+- [x] Code is clean, well-refactored, and easy-to-read.
 This includes correct indendation, spacing, and including only necessary comments and debugging tools.
-- [] Application implements a for loop and works as expected.
+- [x] Application implements a for loop and works as expected.
 All previous objectives have been met.
-- [] Project is broken down into "plain English" specs, listed in README.
+- [x] Project is broken down into "plain English" specs, listed in README.
-- [] Project is in a presentable, portfolio-quality state.
+- [x] Project is in a presentable, portfolio-quality state.
-- [] Practice styling with imagery
+- [x] Practice styling with imagery

 <br>